2026 Workshops and Collection Tours

-Demonstration workshops, Roundtables, and Working Groups may be offered virtually as part of the hybrid format.
-Traditional hands-on workshops will only be offered in-person.
+Demonstrations, Round Tables, and Working Groups may be offered virtually as part of the hybrid format.
+Traditional Hands-on workshops will only be offered in-person.

 After registration opens, this page will be updated daily to indicate which workshops are full.